Tamta: Early life

-Goduadze was born and raised in Georgia, where she started singing at the age of five.
-At the age of 14, Goduadze married her 16-year-old boyfriend and gave birth to their daughter, Annie.
+Tamta was born and raised in Georgia, where she started singing at the age of five.
+At the age of 14, Tamta married her 16 year-old boyfriend and gave birth to their daughter, Annie.
 While raising her daughter, she graduated from high school and attended Tbilisi State University.

-Goduadze divorced her husband after six years of marriage, and she later left Georgia with their daughter and emigrated to Greece.
-Goduadze's mother and younger brother had previously emigrated to Greece, where her mother found work as a housekeeper.
-In Greece, Goduadze settled in Athens, but did not have a residence permit; she made money by assisting her mother as a housekeeper.
+Tamta divorced her husband after six years of marriage, and later immigrated to Greece with her daughter.
+Tamta's mother and younger brother had previously immigrated to Greece, where her mother found work as a housekeeper.
+In Greece, Tamta settled in Athens, but did not have a residence permit; she made money by assisting her mother as a housekeeper.

 Career

 2003–2006: Super Idol and beginnings

-In 2003, while she was working as a housekeeper in Athens, one of the families Goduadze worked for recommended her to audition for Super Idol, in order to receive a residence permit.
+In 2003, while she was working as a housekeeper in Athens, one of the families Tamta worked for recommended her to audition for Super Idol, in order to receive a residence permit.
 She entered the talent show, and subsequently became a finalist.
-Goduadze went on to place as the show's runner-up, behind winner Stavros Konstantinou.
-Following her appearance on Super Idol, Goduadze was signed to Greek record label Minos EMI to begin a music career.
-Her first single "Eisai To Allo Mou Miso" featuring Stavros Konstantinou was released in 2004 and later Goduadze began live appearances with Antonis Remos and Giorgos Dalaras.
+Tamta went on to place as the show's runner-up, behind winner Stavros Konstantinou.
+Following her appearance on Super Idol, Tamta was signed to Greek record label Minos EMI to begin a music career.
+Her first single "Eisai To Allo Mou Miso" featuring Stavros Konstantinou was released in 2004 and later Tamta began live appearances with Antonis Remos and Giorgos Dalaras.

-In early 2006, Goduadze released her debut studio album Tamta by label MINOS EMI.
-The same year, Goduadze began live appearances with Thanos Petrelis, Katerina Stanisi and Apostolia Zoi in Apollonas.
+In early 2006, Tamta released her debut studio album Tamta by label MINOS EMI.
+The same year, Tamta began live appearances with Thanos Petrelis, Katerina Stanisi and Apostolia Zoi in Apollonas.
 Also, she received the award for "Best New Artist" at the Mad Video Music Awards.